Trump refusal to sign loyalty pledge puts RNC in bind

-Trump said he wouldn’t sign the pledge last week and is expected to announce in the coming days whether or not he will attend the event.
+Trump said he wouldn’t sign the pledge last week and is expected to announce in the coming days whether he will attend the event.

-RNC chair Ronna McDaniel must now navigate the thorny situation of appeasing Trump — both a ratings draw and the clear frontrunner in the primary — while maintaining her control as head of the party.
+RNC chairwoman Ronna McDaniel must now navigate the thorny situation of appeasing Trump — both a ratings draw and the clear front-runner in the primary — while maintaining her control as head of the party.

 “It’s a distinct possibility that the Republican nominee for president could simply decide to shun the RNC itself,” said Brian Seitchik, a Republican strategist and Trump campaign alum.
 “When a candidate refuses to play by the rules, it obviously weakens the RNC’s position.”